Premium starting ₹395

 Alternatively, provide a letter from a guarantor such as spouse/parents detailing family relationship, planned activities and declaring responsibility of your stay in Indonesia, along with a family card or similar document.

-You do not need to apply for a tourist visa for Bali if your trip is just for a week or two.
-As of April 23, 2024, Bali (Indonesia) allows Indian passport holders to enter visa-free for a travel up to 30 days.
-You should carry a valid Indian passport and a confirmed return ticket while travelling to the country.
+You can apply for a visa-on-arrival for Bali if your trip is just for a week or two.
+You should carry a valid Indian passport and a confirmed return ticket while travelling to the country to avail the visa upon arrival in the country.

-For trips longer than 30 days, you must obtain either a visa-on-arrival or single entry or multiple entry tourist visa.
+For trips longer than 30 days, you must obtain a single entry or multiple entry tourist visa.
 Here's a step-by-step guide on how to apply for an Indonesia Tourist Visa both online and offline.

 Indian citizens can directly get the Bali-Indonesia visa-on-arrival at the airport immigration counters after entering Indonesia or can apply for the visa online through the official e-visa website for Indonesia 14 days prior to their journey.
 For online application, the steps are as follows: